-This Retail Installment Sales Contract Purchase Agreement governs the terms of the purchase of Retail Installment Sales Contracts by Cherry Technologies, Inc., a California corporation (“Buyer”), and any merchant that sells such Contracts to Buyer (“Seller”).
+This Retail Installment Sales Contract Purchase Agreement governs the terms of the purchase of Retail Installment Sales Contracts by Cherry Technologies, Inc., a California corporation (“Buyer”), from the merchant named in the Acceptance and Confirmation, below (“Seller”).

 1. Definitions.
 The following definitions and, as applicable, the substantive provisions therein, shall apply to this Agreement.

 (a) “Agreement” shall mean this Retail Installment Paper Purchase Agreement as originally executed or, if later amended or supplemented, then as so amended or supplemented.

 (b) “Contract” shall mean a written agreement between Seller and a Customer, in a form acceptable to Customer, pursuant to which the Customer purchases a Unit from Seller that is offered to Customer pursuant to this Agreement.

 (c) “Customer” shall mean the purchaser, or collectively, the purchasers, of the Goods Sold pursuant to a Contract.